 My creative process when making a record, varies.
-At time I find myself humming a great original melody, I then start putting words to it.
+At times, I find myself humming a great original melody, I then start putting words to it.
 I then decide what kind of beat would be good for the idea.
 Then, I set up studio time with musicians.
 When I am satisfied with the music and the vocals, I sent it to be mixed and mastered.

 What advice would you give anyone preparing to enter the music business about publishing and management?

 If you are entering the music business, make sure you copyright your work.
-If you do have a manager, he or she must have a good understanding on publishing and all the latest outlets that your music will be featured on.
+If you do have a manager, he or she must have a good understanding of publishing and all the latest outlets that your music will be featured on.
 Monetizing is what everyone is into these days.

 If you were going to sing for any famous person as a celebration of what they have done for humanity who would it be?